Academic Credentials

 Railroad

 Dr. Grossi performs mechanical integrity assessments of railcar structures.
 As examples, he has analyzed railcars that transport hazardous material, hopper cars with corroded structure, and the derailment susceptibility of maintenance of way vehicles.
-Dr. Grossi also frequently performs stress calculations using finite element analysis (FEA) and investigates derailment and vehicle rollover events using multibody dynamics computer simulations.
+Dr. Grossi also performs stress calculations using finite element analysis (FEA) and investigates derailment and vehicle rollover events using multibody dynamics computer simulations.

 Mining